MegaMek/megamek/megamek/docs/1-Readme/readme.txt

 ### CUSTOM UNITS

-All units (mechs, vehicles, infantry, etc.) are located in the data/mechfiles directory.
+All units (mechs, vehicles, infantry, etc.) are located in the data/mekfilesdirectory.
 They may be individual files or zipped up into archives (".zip"), and you may also create subdirectories if you like.

-We recommend creating a folder called Customs in the data/mechfiles directory.
+We recommend creating a folder called Customs in the data/mekfiles directory.
 Then using this folder to store all custom units.

 As of 0.49.13 We've removed the unsupported and unofficial folders.
 Over the years the